-Simply stated, roaming refers to data service you access when you are beyond your provider’s coverage area.
+Simply stated, roaming refers to the data service you access when you are beyond your provider’s coverage area.
 When your phone leaves the U.S., is detected by an overseas network, and connects to it, that’s roaming.
-Check out our article explaining international data plans, SIM cards, and unlocking your phone.
-It helps explain all your options for using your smartphone abroad.

 What Triggers International Roaming Charges?

 If you haven’t arranged an alternative strategy such as an international data plan, you can accrue roaming charges in many ways:

 - Making or receiving phone calls

 - Receiving a voicemail